ietf-wg-cellar/ebml-specification/specification.markdown

 #### recursive

 A boolean to express if an `EBML Element` MAY be stored recursively.
 In this case the `EBML Element` MAY be stored at levels greater that defined in the `level` attribute if the `EBML Element` is a `Child Element` of a `Parent Element` with the same `Element ID`. `EBML Elements` that are not `Master Elements` MUST NOT set `recursive` to true.

+If the `path` contains a `EBMLPathAtomRecursive` path then the `recursive` value MUST be true and false otherwise.

 The `recursive` attribute is OPTIONAL.
 If the `recursive` attribute is not present then the `EBML Element` MUST NOT be used recursively.